-For more information on the credit facility, please see Note 6 - Debt to our condensed consolidated financial statements included in this report.
+For more information on the credit facility, please see Note 69 - Debt to our condensed audited consolidated financial statements included in this report. the 2023 Form 10-K.

-We have no amounts outstanding under the credit facility and are in compliance with our debt covenants as of March 31, 2024.
+We have no amounts outstanding under the credit facility and are in compliance with our debt covenants as of March 31, 2024 June 30, 2024.